morganthomas/winning-arguments/winning-arguments.md

 We already have a rigorous, axiomatic treatment of sets.
 In fact, I've given two: ZFC, and naive set theory.
 One can use either one, whichever is convenient.
 For metaphysical purposes, I think naive set theory is more convenient, because of its greater versatility.
 Since we are in a paradox-saturated setting where are able to deal with paradoxes, using naive set theory makes sense.

 I haven't given us a rigorous, axiomatic treament of the parthood relation.
 The study of the parthood relation is usually called [mereology](https://philpapers.org/browse/mereology/).
-Mereology can be [axiomatized](https://en.wikipedia.org/wiki/Mereology#Axioms_and_primitive_notions), much like set theory.
+Mereology can be [axiomatized](https://en.wikipedia.org/wiki/Mereology#Axioms_and_primitive_notions).
 As with set theory, this results in paradoxes if done naively.
 This is OK for our purposes, though.

 ## Faith